Typhoon Nakri (2019)

-Typhoon Nakri, known in the Philippines as Typhoon Quiel, was an strong typhoon which made landfall in Vietnam causing 24 deaths and 13 missing and causing up to $49.4 million in damages, which were all in Vietnam.
+Typhoon Nakri, known in the Philippines as Typhoon Quiel, was a strong typhoon which made landfall in Vietnam causing 24 deaths, with 13 missing, and up to $49.4 million in damages.

+The typhoon was initially spotted off the coast of the Philippines, developing into a tropical depression.
+Nakri later became a typhoon.

 Meteorological history

-On November 5, a depression off the coast of the Philippines evolved into Tropical depression Quiel.
-Quiel intensified to become the twenty-fourth tropical storm of the season and was named Nakri by JMA. original forecasts showed it hitting Vietnam as a minor tropical storm, or a depression. however, on November 7, unexpected strengthening occurred, and the storm intensified into a typhoon.
-On November 9, Nakri began to weaken as it dropped beneath typhoon intensity because of the strong wind shear.
+On November 5, a depression off the coast of the Philippines was spotted, eventually developing into Tropical Depression Quiel.
+Quiel intensified to become the twenty-fourth tropical storm of the season and was named Nakri by the Japan Meteorological Agency, JMA.
+As Nakri headed towards the northwestern Philippines, on November 7 it began to unexpectedly strengthen and also change direction, heading back out into the South China Sea and towards southern Vietnam.
+November 9 saw Nakri begin to weaken, dropping below typhoon intensity.
+It eventually crossed the Vietnamese coast on November 11.